odyssey4me/lp-jira-sync/README.rst

 lp-jira-sync
 ============

-Provides a synchronization of bugs and milestones between JIRA and launchpad.
+Provides synchronization of the bugs between JIRA and Launchpad.

 Please, see more detailed information about the JIRA and launchpad by the following links: